ThomasDeutsch/flowcards/README.md

 }
 ```
 This a direct translation: From a scenario as a user-flow to a scenario in code.<br/>
-A reactive system is usually described by multiple user-flows.<br/>
 flowcards will provide a modular system to write frontend apps flow-by-flow.<br/>

 ## Benefits